The Support and Resistance Line Method: An Analysis via Optimal Stopping: Introduction

 \section{Introduction}

 Technical analysis (TA) is a method to identify trading opportunities by analysing historical market data and price patterns.
-Some traders believe that by observing key market indicators and charts (i.e. graphs of price data) they can predict future price movement, and construct profitable trading strategies.
+Traders believe that by observing key market indicators and charts they can predict future price movement, and construct profitable trading strategies.
 TA is extremely popular among investors.
 In a survey of 678 fund managers Menkhoff \cite{Men} found that 86\% of fund managers rely on TA as one of their investment tools.
 Hoffmann and Shefrin \cite{Hof} analyze survey responses from individual investors and report that 32\% use TA.

-Through the continuous development of TA, numerous trading rules have been introduced.
+Through the development of TA, numerous trading rules have been introduced.
 For example, traders may generate buy/sell signals by comparisons of short and long-term moving-averages; from breakthroughs of market support and resistance levels; from so-called Bollinger bands, and from directional indicators.
+Despite the richness of technical trading strategies, many of them have been criticised for being subjective and lacking mathematical justification.
+Furthermore, TA is also contentious due to the perception of conflict between its claimed predictive power and the Efficient Markets Hypothesis (Park and Irwin \cite{Par}).

-In this paper we study the support/resistance line method.
-Under this method, traders usually buy (sell) an asset if its price goes below (above) a support (resistance) level, or simply, ``buy at low'' (BL) and ``sell at high'' (SH).
-This is the so-called {\em standard trading rule}.
+In this paper we study the prescriptions of the support/resistance line method.
+Under this method, traders usually buy (sell) an asset if its price goes below (above) a support (resistance) level, or simply, ``buy at low'' (BL) and ``sell at high'' (SH), the so-called {\em standard trading rule}.
 The support (resistance) line is viewed as a local minimum (maximum) of the asset price over a period of time.
 However, when the price goes \emph{substantially} below (above) the support (resistance) line, it is said to have {\em broken-through} the line and it is widely accepted that the support (resistance) line will become the new resistance (support) line because of the negative (positive) outlook for the asset resulting from such a price movement.

-Despite the richness of technical trading strategies, many of them have been criticised for being subjective and lacking mathematical justification.
-Furthermore, TA is also contentious due to the perception of conflict between its claimed predictive power and the Efficient Markets Hypothesis (see Section 2 of Park and Irwin \cite{Par} for more details).
+Trading using the insights of the support/resistance line method will result in highly path-dependent strategies which depend upon the past local maxima and minima of prices.